sabamadadi/Library-Management-System/README.md

 # Library Management System

+Third Assignment of Advanced Programming course at Shahid Beheshti University (Spring 2023)

+Score: 118 out of 100

 ## Introduction
 In this assignment, you will create an object-oriented Java program that can manage a library.
 The program should allow users to search for books, borrow and return books, and manage the library inventory.
 The program should be designed using object-oriented programming principles.